Hendrick de Clerck: Altarpieces

-Like Marten de Vos in Antwerp De Clerck was responsible for painting new altarpieces for churches in Brussels following the iconoclastic outbreaks of 1566, for which he used the clear visual language common in post-Tridentine Counter-Reformation art.
-Despite continuing to work through the early decades of the seventeenth-century, when the Baroque language was in full bloom, late works such as the Deposition for St. Peter's in Anderlecht (1628) are still decidedly Mannerist.
+Like Maerten de Vos in Antwerp a generation earlier, De Clerck was responsible for painting new altarpieces for churches in Brussels that had been lost during the iconoclastic disturbances of 1566.
+In these works he adopted the clear visual language common in post-Tridentine Counter-Reformation art.
+Despite continuing to work through the first three decades of the seventeenth-century, when the Flemish Baroque was in full bloom, his late works such as the Deposition for the St. Peter's Church in Anderlecht (1628) remained decidedly Mannerist.
 His somewhat outmoded tendencies are also reflected in his frequent use of the triptych format that had been popular with late Medieval and northern Renaissance artists.